California-Irvine Anteaters Logo PNG

 2014 – today

-In 2009, the emblem of the sports department underwent another redesign.
-The university’s mascot disappeared – only the abbreviation in the form of a monogram remained.
+In 2009, the sports department’s emblem underwent another redesign.
+The university’s mascot disappeared; only the abbreviation, as a monogram, remained.
 The capital letter “U” was placed at the back, “C” in the middle, and “I” next to it.
 The palette changed several times.
 From 1988 to 2008, yellow was predominant, and the outlines were blue.
 In 2009, blue took the primary place.
 In 2014, the shades became darker.
 The combination of yellow and blue corresponds to the official palette of the University of California.